yayati29/24789-Projects/README.md

-"24789-Coursework-CMU"
+"24789 Deep learning for engineers"

-Projects done as a part of assignments for 24789 Deep learning for engineers.
+Projects done as a part of 24789 Deep learning for engineers coursework at CMU, Pittsburgh.